daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 With 'free entry/exit of firms' we have the (ideal) situation of *perfect competition*.

-- Supply curves, entry/exit, CS and PS, tax incidence, general equilibrium and welfare (brief)
+\underline{Supply curves, entry/exit, CS and PS, tax incidence, general equilibrium and welfare (brief)}

-Each firms supply curve is added up to generate the market supply curve; we consider this in both the 'short and long run'.
+Each firm's supply curve is added up to generate the market supply curve; we consider this in both the 'short and long run'.
 We define the concepts of 'consumer surplus' and 'producer surplus'; adding these yields the total value in an economy or the total 'social welfare'.

 We will briefly and roughly consider the idea of an *equilibrium* in all markets; prices such that quantity demanded equals quantity supplied for all outputs and inputs.